akoen/reddit-frontend/README.md

 <img width="200" src="doc/logo.png"/>
 </p>

-RF is a portable Reddit frontend distributed as a single HTML file.
+RF is a portable Reddit frontend distributed as a single HTML file that **still works** with Reddit's new API policy.
 Try it [here](https://rf.alexkoen.com/#/r/eyebleach+programming) or download it to your device.

+:warning: You may need to disable Firefox's "Enhanced Tracking Protection", which prevents RF from making CORS requests to reddit.com.
+See [notes](#notes).
 # Content
 - [Features](#features)
 - [Screenshots](#screenshots)